seanbaxter/DirectXShaderCompiler/docs/HowToSetUpLLVMStyleRTTI.rst

-   A common naming convention is that these enums are "kind"s, to avoid ambiguity with the words "type" or "class" which have overloaded meanings in many contexts within LLVM.
+   A common naming convention is that these enums are "kind"s, to avoid ambiguity with the words "type" or "class" which have overloaded meanings in many contexts within LLVM37.
 Sometimes there will be a natural name for it, like "opcode".
 Don't bikeshed over this; when in doubt use ``Kind``.

    You might wonder why the ``Kind`` enum doesn't have an entry for